cmondillo/BitcoinWalletCreaterAndCheckIfExist/README.md

 # BitcoinWalletCreaterAndCheckIfExist

-Creating many ethereum addresses and check if they already exist. if an address is existing it will safe the address and private key in a .txt file
+Creating many btc addresses and check if they already exist. if an address is existing it will safe the address and private key in a .txt file